Side Effects Possible With Arthritis Medications

 Disease-modifying antirheumatic drugs (DMARDs).
 Stomach upset and increased susceptibility to infection.
 Other side effects vary by drug.

 Biologic agents.
-Injection or infusion site reactions, including redness and swelling, and increased risk of serious infections.
+Injection site reactions, including redness and swelling; infusion reactions (difficulty breathing, nausea, vomiting, rapid or weak pulse) and increased risk of serious infections.
 Other side effects vary by drug.

 When prescribing medications, you and your doctor will need to weigh the potential risks against the benefits you hope and expect to achieve.